O

 Orchid Dottybacks as Pets

 Orchid dottybacks are great starter fish for beginner fish owners.
-They are a hardy species and feeding them isn’t an issue since they eat just about anything.
+They are a hardy species, and feeding them isn’t an issue since they eat just about anything.
 However, these fish are very territorial and can get aggressive with their space.
 Adding new fish to an aquarium with existing dottybacks may lead to bullying, so dottybacks are best added later to an already occupied tank.

 Orchid dottybacks should be kept in a lidded tank as well because they are very active and love to jump.
-They can become quite accustomed to their owners and are known to follow their them around in the tank when they pass by.
+They can become quite accustomed to their owners and are known to follow them around in the tank when they pass by.

 Orchid dottybacks are rapacious predators for their small size.
 In the wild, they mostly prey on other smaller fish, primarily juvenile damselfish.
-These purple fish have quite the appetite and can eat as many as 30 damselfish every day.

 Orchid dottybacks are very opportunistic eaters.
 In captivity, they will eat just about anything presented to them.
 They especially love meaty food items such as brine shrimp, frozen mysis shrimp, plankton, and live worms.
 They will also eat fish flakes.